konrad-wywiol/pye2e/README.md

 ### project_config.py
 debug - show traceback and stop tests after first failure
-timout - the max time in which selenium webdriver will wait for elements
+timeout - the max time in which selenium webdriver will wait for elements
 main_url - base url which will be open on start
 custom_wait - additional waiting for loading elements that covers page